CameronBeneteau/LineFollowingRobot/README.md

 ## Results

-On our final day of testing, our robot was able to sucessfully complete all 5 paths for a **grade of 100%**.
+On our final day of testing, our robot was able to successfully complete all 5 paths for a **grade of 100%**.
 [Video here!](https://imgur.com/a/wtMLOxQ)

-It was exteremly cool to see this success from our hard work - we built our very own Tesla!
+It was extremely cool to see this success from our hard work - we built our very own Tesla!

 ## Next Steps
 Some fun things I would like to build on or explore relating to this project would be:
-- Attempting to follow much more jagged, colourful (instead of black/white) and complicated paths
+- Attempting to follow much more jagged, colorful (instead of black/white) and complicated paths
 - Incorporate more sensors to generate higher amounts of data for movement decisions
 - Explore the effects and efficiencies for various positions of each sensor on the chassis
 - Build a more sophisticated self-driving algorithm